algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 ### 6. Privacy and Security Settings
 - ***Features:***
-  - **Profile Visibility:** Options for candidates to control who can view their profile (public, private, or only specific employers).
+  - **Profile Visibility:** Options for candidates to control if their profile can viewed.

   - **Account Settings:** Options to manage account details like change the name, change password, change email, change phone number, and delete account if needed.